 MDS BCCalculation Step Cost

-For the sake of simplicity, in this section we assume each MDS iteration contains only the BCCaculation step and analyze the cost of MDS computation.
+For the sake of simplicity, in this section we assume each MDS iteration contains only the BCCalculation step and analyze the cost of MDS computation.

 Map compute cost can be approximated for large n to d*n2 , where n is the number of data points and d is the dimensionality of the lower dimensional space.
 Input data points in MDS are n dimensional (n*n matrix).
 The total input data size for all the map tasks would be n2 and the loop invariant data size would be n*d.